 In this guide, you will see exactly how I take super cute and informational notes that help me with exams.

 *This post may contain affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase.
-You can learn more here*
+You can learn more on my disclaimer page*

 What you need to take notes on an iPad